 The statement of needs is a standard document for many projects - always make sure you follow the requirements for your sector or governance bodies.
+Having worked through the process of establishing a vision, the statement of needs should be a natural development that reflects the requirements of the place and project.

 Whether or not you are following a specific structure, a good statements of needs is underpinned by research and evidence.
 It is therefore an important element of the briefing process and should be incorporated into your wider activities.
-It will help to focus the rest of your brief development through a clear statement of the problem and the likely solution.
+It will help to focus the rest of your brief development through a clear statement of the problem and the likely solution, in the context of your vision.